laura-guardia-vela/laura-guardia-vela/README.md

           <img src="https://img.shields.io/badge/CODE-52a5f6?style=for-the-badge&logo=github&logoColor=white">
         </a>
       </p>
       <p>A project that creates a machine learning model to classify animal sounds using a dataset from Freesound.
-It also includes dataset creation, audio processing, model development, and frontend development using <strong>Streamlit</strong>.</p>
+It also includes dataset creation, audio processing, model development, and frontend development using <strong>Streamlit</strong> in <strong>Python</strong>.</p>
     </td>
     <td width="50%" align="center">
       <h3 align="center">User interaction analysis on Zara's website.
 Creation, proposal and avaluation of an improved prototype done in Justinmind</h3>